master7720/anarchy-skid-list/README.md

 # Noobs
 Gerald0mc - Use to be a skid but is now a professional at north korean code.

+ddev - the sadded oyvey skider. he made a private client called (xulu+) it got leaked by master7720 and everyone found out it was a huge skid.

 Listed - Semi skidder/Scuffed at custom code & big ego but is ""baiting"".

 kyv3/Ligmaballz - Lord of GitHub copilot & north korean coder.